loverajoel/jstips/_posts/en/2016-xx-xx-Implementing-asynchronous-loops.md

 > 5
 > 5
 ```
-So this definately does't work.
+So this definitely doesn't work.

 **Reason**

-Each timeout refers to the original *i*, not a copy.
-So the for loop increments *i* until it gets to 5, then the timeouts run and use the current value of *i* (which is 5).
+Each timeout refers to the original `i`, not a copy.
+So the for loop increments `i` until it gets to 5, then the timeouts run and use the current value of `i` (which is 5).

-Well this problem seems easy.
-An immediate solution that strikes is to cache the loop index in a temprory variable.
+Well , this problem seems easy.
+An immediate solution that strikes is to cache the loop index in a temporary variable.

 ```js
 for (var i=0; i<5; i++) {